mortenskoett/insta-wall-organizer/README.md

 # insta-wall-organizer
 Organize your Insta wall.
-A fun little drag n drop prototype to pre-organize my friends instagram wall before uploading images.
+A fun, but rough little drag n drop prototype to pre-organize your instagram wall before uploading images.

+Make sure the uploaded images are identical in size or you will be sort of sorry.

 Running static ui:  https://insta-wall-organizer.netlify.app/.